- What is Advising?

 A means to circumvent or usurp University policies or procedures.

 The School assigns a specific full-time faculty member as academic advisor to each graduate student on admission to the program.
-This is your primary advisor.
-Each advisor has a D2L advising site.
-Your advisor will automatically add you to his or her site and send you a welcome notice at the beginning of each semester.
+This is your primary acadmic advisor.
+Each graduate student will be enrolled in an academic advising user group within the School's Canvas Advising and Administration site.
+Through this site, students will receive a welcome notice at the beginning of each semester from their faculty advisor, along with information about how to contact the advisor for academic planning advice.

 - a course instructor will provide academic advice to students related to the specific course and specialization;